Architects & Artists

 Edward Norton Hamilton, Jr. (February 14, 1947-) – Sculptor, best known for his famous work “The Spirit of Freedom,” in Washington, D.C. and “Abraham Lincoln” in Louisville.
 Born in Cincinnati, Ohio, raised in Louisville.

-Matthew Harris Jouette (April 22, 1788-1827) - Professional portrait artist who painted such notables as Thomas Jefferson and the Marquis de Lafayette.
+Matthew Harris Jouette (April 22, 1788-1827) - Professional portrait artist who painted such notables as Thomas Jefferson and the Marquis de Lafayette during his career.
 Born in Lexington, buried at Cave Hill Cemetery in Louisville.

 Paul Sawyier* (March 22, 1865-1917) - Landscape artist known for scenes of Frankfort and the Kentucky River.
 Born in Madison County, Ohio, buried in the Frankfort Cemetery.

 Moneta J. Sleet, Jr. (February 14, 1926-1996) - Photographer during the days of the American Civil Rights Movement and the first black American to win Pulitzer Prize in photography, one of the field’s most prestigious awards.
 Earned a master’s degree in journalism from NYU.
 (1969).
 Born in Owensboro, died in New Orleans.

 Helen M. Turner (November 13, 1858-1958) - Impressionistic landscape artist, portraitist.
 Born in Louisville, died in New Orleans.

 Enid Yandell (October 6, 1870-1934) - First female member of the National Sculpture Society.
 Studied at Hampton College in Louisville and the Cincinnati Art Academy.
 Sculpture collection is at the Speed Art Museum in Louisville.
 Died in Boston, Massachusetts, buried at Cave Hill Cemetery in Louisville, the city of her birth.